 Analyzing Intel's Unusual Options Activity

-On Friday, shares of Intel (NASDAQ:INTC) saw unusual options activity.
-After the option alert, the stock price moved down to $52.68.
+Shares of Intel (NASDAQ:INTC) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $54.1.

 - Sentiment: BULLISH